XML Flow Tutorial: Completing a Sale

-This step does not involve the eBay Trading API.
+This step does not involve the Trading API.
 It may be performed through the PayPal API, for example, or by sending the seller a paper check.
-For more information about the PayPal API, see "Integrating PayPal With Your eBay Applications" in the Trading API Guide.
+For more information about the PayPal API, see "Integrating PayPal With Your eBay Applications" in the Features Guide.

 To review the final details of the transaction, Magical Bookseller calls GetItemTransactions.
 From the response, she can gather information needed to complete the sale, including payment status, the FinalValueFee assessments, and the transaction ID.
 In addition, she can retrieve shipping addresses for the item.

 GetItemTransactions: retrieve information an item that was sold

 In this case, Magical Bookseller is using GetItemTransactions to get information on items she has sold.
 Note that a buyer could also use GetItemTransactions to get information on items she has bought.